Why Do They Play Music in Public Places?Music

 It can also ruin the shopping experience.

-For example, once I had a headache by the time I left the store.
+Once I had a headache by the time I left the store.

 With Ads